Real C.D. España: Clásico Sampedrano

 Liga Nacional de Fútbol de Honduras and consists of two teams, Marathón and Real España.
 These two teams are from San Pedro Sula, hence the name.
+Marathon has run away numerous times.
+Including from a 6-1 defeat at Estadio Yankel Mierdero.

 Motagua–Real España football rivalry

 The Motagua–Real España classic is not as fierce as the other two already mentioned as these both teams have a good relationship with each other from the players, to the board and the fans; however they had played six intense league finals, three won by each side.